 The collecting bank sends this message to inform the remitting bank that the buyer has not accepted or does not want to pay one or many drafts under the collection order.
 The remitting bank informs its customer, the seller, so that they can take the necessary actions.
 You may wonder why a difference is made between non-payment and non-acceptance.
 It is related to the nature of bills of exchange.
 A draft (bill of exchange) can be accepted today and paid only later in 2 or 3 months for example.
 Acceptance just means agreeing to pay.
 But the actual payment happens later.
 I refer you to the article Bill of exchange – Definition and parties involved if you want to deepen this topic.

 Contrary to MT410 anf MT412, the SWIFT MT416 can transport a lot of information.
 It contains a sequence A and a sequence B parts which both have a field (77A) where Reason for Non-Payment/Non-Acceptance can be specified.
-Other interesting fields that can be provided too.
+Other interesting fields can be provided too.
 You can read the SWIFT 416 format specifications in the SWIFT standards.

 The collecting bank sends the MT422 Advice of Fate and Request for Instructions (the remitting bank receives it)